vtog/labGuides/source/ocp/node-mirror-registry.rst

       mkdir ~/.docker
       cp ./pull-secret.json ~/.docker/config.json

 #.
 Create the following "imageset-config.yaml" file.
-In the content below I'm
+In the file below I'm
    mirroring OCP v4.12, more specifically only v4.12.5.
-I've also added some additional operators.
+I've also added some additional operators (pulling their latest version for the index).

    .. attention:: Be sure to update the mirror-platform-channel and operators
       to your specific version and package requirements.